xebia-functional/fetch/docs/src/tut/index.md

 }
 ```

-Note that when we create a query we can choose to compute its result right away (`Query#now`), defer its evaluation (`Query#later`) or make it asynchronous (`Query#async`).
+Note that when we create a query we can compute its result right away, defer its evaluation or make it asynchronous.
 Returning `Query` instances from the fetch methods allows us to abstract from the target result type and to run it synchronously or asynchronously.

 We'll implement a dummy data source that can convert integers to strings.
 For convenience, we define a `fetchString` function that lifts identities (`Int` in our dummy data source) to a `Fetch`.